 Another way to keep it simple but effective is to think in terms of symmetry.
 Using the Apple logo as an example, if you look at the curves and lines, you will start to see that there is a consistency to the circles and curvature.
 Want to go deeper?
 Have a look at the latest Twitter logo.
 You will be astounded by all the circles used to keep the lines in sync.

 No one wants a logo that sucks.
-Stop thinking in terms of what has been done and do something completely unique and out of left field.
+Stop thinking in terms of what has been done and do something completely unique and out of left field to brand your business.
 Though these tips are what are awesome logo designs use to construct timeless logos for brands, it is up to you to put a creative spin on the overall design.
 Now that you have read these tips, you should be feeling inspired—so go and make that logo!